Alex Morgan leaving tea-cup celebrations to Spurs teammates

 “I said, ‘You girls can do the tea celebration,’ but I’ll take a step back from that one,” Morgan said on a video call on Friday.
 “You aren’t going to be seeing the tea celebration.”

-The first time Morgan could score — and play — in the Women’s Super League is on Sunday when Tottenham travels to Manchester City.
+The first time Morgan could score — and play — in the Women’s Super League is on Sunday when Tottenham travels to Manchester City, although she does not feel ready to play a full 90 minutes.

 A month ago, the 31-year-old forward didn’t envisage being in London right now.
 The disruption to the women’s soccer season in the United States due to the pandemic led to a rapid decision to find a way to play meaningful games for the first time since giving birth in May — with the rescheduled 2021 Tokyo Olympics on her mind.